ziming/CRUD/README.md

     <a href="https://backpackforlaravel.com/" title="Backpack Screenshots Spread"><img src="https://backpackforlaravel.com/uploads/github/Screenshots_Spread.png"></a>
 </p>

 Quickly build an admin interface for your Eloquent models.
 Then customize every little detail.

-Features:
-- 50+ field types
+Among its features:

+- List operation
    - 24+ column types
    - 1-1, 1-n and n-n relationships
-- Table view with search, pagination, click column to sort by it
+   - table view with search, pagination
+   - click column header to sort by it
-- Reordering (nested sortable)
+   - custom buttons
+   - details row
+   - bulk actions
+   - easily create new column types
+   - easily overwrite an existing column type
+- Create / Update operations
+   - 50+ field types
-- Back-end validation using Requests
+   - back-end validation using Laravel Form Requests
-- Translatable models (multi-language)
+   - translatable models (multi-language)
-- Easily extend fields/columns/filters/buttons (customising a field type or adding a new one is as easy as creating a new view with a particular name)
-- Easily overwrite functionality (customising how the create/update/delete/reorder process works is as easy as creating a new function with the proper name in your EntityCrudController)

-> ### Security updates and breaking changes
-> If you're using Backpack in production, please **[subscribe to the Backpack Newsletter](http://backpackforlaravel.com/newsletter)** so you can find out about any security updates, breaking changes or major features.
-We rarely send emails (1-4 emails per year).
+   - have multiple fields per line
+   - split fields into tabs
+- Delete / Bulk Delete operations
+- Clone / Bulk Clone operations
+- Reorder operation
+- Revisions operation (audit log)

+But professionals don't love Backpack just because it's feature-packed.
+They also love it because it's ridiculously easy to overwrite a functionality.
+Generally, you just need to create a function with the right name or create a blade file with the right name.
+Yes, it can be _that_ easy.
+See why thousands of Laravel professionals have been using Backpack, every day, since 2016.

 ## Getting started

 Start with the ["Getting Started" series](https://backpackforlaravel.com/docs/4.0/introduction) in our docs.
 We try to nudge you towards creating a Backpack acccount, but you don't _need_ one, if you're just trying it out.

 Alternatively, if you don't have 20 minutes right now, subscribe to our [drip email tutorial](https://backpackforlaravel.com/getting-started-emails).
 You'll receive one email per day, for 5 days, 5 minutes each.
 By the end, you'll be familiar with how Backpack works, and be able to create admin panels for your Laravel apps.

+> ### Security updates and breaking changes
+> If you're using Backpack in production, please **[subscribe to the Backpack Newsletter](http://backpackforlaravel.com/newsletter)** so you can find out about any security updates, breaking changes or major features.
+We never _ever_ share your email with anyone & we try to send as few emails as possible (1-4 emails per year).
+We hate unsolicited email too.
+But... you know... you're building an admin panel, security _should_ be something you're up-to-date with.

 ## Install